lisa-lumos/cube-core/05-caching.md

 3. Pre-agg in the data source.
 Consider use Cube Store as pre-agg storage.
 4. Im-memory cache.
 The fastest query retrieval method, require the exact same query ran very recently.
 5. No cache.

+## Getting started with Pre-aggregations
+A pre-agg is a condensed version of the source data.
+It can reduce the size of the dataset significantly, and can be used by qualified subsequent queries.
+A cube can have many pre-aggs.

+Pre-aggs are stored in Cube Store, which is a dedicated pre-agg storage layer.

 ## Using pre-aggs